Charles Sandys

-Charles Sandys FSA (1786–1859) was an English antiquarian and member of the Sandys family.
+Charles Sandys FSA (1786–1858) was an English antiquarian and solicitor.
 He was an early member of the British Archaeological Association and fellow of the Society of Antiquaries.
 He composed several works on the history of his home county, Kent, and the Canterbury Cathedral, including: a criticism of Robert Willis' history of the cathedral, a petition of the cathedral's lay clerks for higher wages, and a history of Kentish customs.

-Early life and Sandys family
+Early life and family

-Charles Sandys was born on 26 October 1786, to a Canterbury solicitor, Edwin Humphrey Sandys, and his second wife, Helen.
-On his father's side, he was born into the Sandys family, and so traces his lineage back as a direct descendant of Edwin Sandys, Archbishop of York (1576–1588), according to Burke's Landed Gentry.
-His mother was the heiress of Edward, Lord Chick.
-The Sandys family later took a prominent part in the colonization of Virginia.
+Charles Sandys was born on 26 October 1786 to Canterbury solicitor Edwin Humphrey Sandys and his second wife, Helen.
+His father was a member of the Sandys family, which traced its lineage back to Edwin Sandys, Archbishop of York (1576–1588).
+His mother was the heiress of Edward Lord Chick, merchant and naval sailor.
+Charles was the second of six brothers: the eldest became a rector, the youngest became a rural dean; two, George and James, were lieutenants of the Royal Navy and drowned at sea.
+He also had two sisters, Mary and Sarah.

+Sandys was educated at King's School, Canterbury from 1794 to 1800.